pilegard/cogfoundations/docs/index.md

 Psychology by Spielman (+ multiple authors) is licensed under a Creative Commons Attribution 4.0 International License\
 Condensed from original

-Cover photo by Markus Spiske on Unsplash.
+Cover photo by Alex Grodkiewicz on Unsplash.

 ### Chapter 7.
 Knowledge {-}
 #### First edition {-}